-In case of a mental health and/or substance use emergency - If you or someone you know is in need of emotional or mental health supports/services (or there is a risk of suicide), including concerns about substance use, call the toll-free NH Rapid Response Access Point (1-833-710-6477) anytime day or night.
+In case of a mental health and/or substance use emergency or crisis - If you or someone you know is in need of emotional or mental health supports/ services (or there is a risk of suicide), including concerns about substance use, call, text or chat 988 - the Mental Health Lifeline 24 hours a day, 7 days a week to connect with a trained crisis counselor.
+The Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress.

+Or, call or text the toll-free NH Rapid Response Access Point (1-833-710-6477) anytime day or night.
+Crisis response services are available over the phone, by text, or face-to-face.

-For a description of emergency mental health and substance use services, refer to the Chapter 4 (Benefits Chart).
+For a description of emergency mental health and substance use services, refer to Chapter 4 (Benefits Chart: Emergency medical care; Outpatient mental health services; Substance use disorder (SUD) treatment services).